thelia/thelia.github.io/en/documentation/templates/smarty/assets.md

 Apply a filter to the source(s) files.
 Available filters are :

-- less : compile CSS using the LESS compiler,
+- less : compile CSS using the [LESS compiler](http://lesscss.org/)
-- sass : compile CSS using the SASS compiler,
+- sass : compile CSS using the [SASS compiler](https://sass-lang.com/)
-- compass : compile CSS using the Compass compiler.
+- compass : compile CSS using the [Compass compiler](http://compass-style.org/)

 #### source ####